Prabhu204/Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition/README.md

 # Very-Deep-Convolutional-Networks-for-Large-Scale-Image-Recognition

 This project work is a implementation of [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/pdf/1409.1556.pdf) in Pytorch.
-However, the dataset used for this project is a [Tiny ImageNet Visual Recognition Challenge](https://tiny-imagenet.herokuapp.com/).
+However, the dataset used for this project is from [Tiny ImageNet Visual Recognition Challenge](https://tiny-imagenet.herokuapp.com/).

 ### Model Architecture
-The model has implemented as per original paper description, which can be seen in the following figure.
+The models were implemented as per original paper description, which can be seen in the following figure.

 ![Model Architecture](figures/ConNet_config.png)